 Approval of a major site plan shall be effective for a maximum period of one year unless, upon petition by the petitioner, the Plan Commission grants an extension during that one year period and pursuant to Section 20.06.040(h)(1) (Expiration of Approval).
-A site plan approval will be considered expired if no Grading Permit has been approved related to the site plan.
-Or, in the case where no Grading Permit is required, no Certificate of Zoning Compliance for a building permit on the site plan has been approved related to the approval.
+A site plan approval will be considered expired if no Site Development Permit has been approved related to the site plan within the one year period or the approved extended time period.
+Or, in the case where no Site Development Permit is required, no Certificate of Zoning Compliance for a building permit on the site plan has been approved related to the approval within the one year period, or the approved extended time period.